krutoo/fetch-tools/README.md

 ## Goals

 - do not change `fetch` behavior, just add some features
-- able to run in browser, Node.js, Deno, Bun
+- ability to run in browser, Node.js, Deno, Bun
-- has no dependencies
+- zero dependencies

 ## Installation